Mipirakas/local_manifests/README.md

 # oneplus2_manifest
-manifest for building dirty unicorns rom for the oneplus2
+Manifest for building Dirty Unicorns rom for the Oneplus 2.

+My device, kernel and vendor tree are based on the latest LineageOS trees with added patches to support DU.